troykyo/dssloopholes.github.io/_pages/Digitalization home.md

 # DIGITALISATION

-Digitalization refers to the integration of digital technologies and processes into various aspects of the industry, such as design, manufacturing, retail, and marketing.
+Digitalisation refers to the integration of digital technologies and processes into various aspects of the industry, such as design, manufacturing, retail, and marketing.
 It involves leveraging technologies like e-commerce, virtual reality, and data analytics to enhance operational efficiency, customer experience, and innovation in the fashion value chain.

 ## Digitalisation strategies